Ramgithj/sfia2/README.md

 Unit Tests have been included for both the frontend and backend services.

-A new database, called `testdb`, will be needed to test the backend service, and this database connection will need to be stored in an evironment variable called `TEST_DATABASE_URI`.
+To test the backend service you will need two things:

+1. A database called `testdb`
+2. a `TEST_DATABASE_URI` environment variable, which contains the database connection for the `testdb` database.

 You can run the tests using the command: